beedrill/momo_speech_bot/README.md

-# Momo Bot - A Text-To-Speech (TTS) Discord Robot
+# Momo Bot - A Speech-to-speech Discord translation robot
-This is a simple bot that joins your voice channel and pronounce speech from your text.
+This is a simple Discord bot that does speech translation and speech generation.
+Currently, this bot can do following functionalities:
+- connect to your voice channel and read the text you want it to read
+- connect to your voice channel and do the real-time translation for you

 This bot is based on [Azure Cognitive Service](https://azure.microsoft.com/en-us/services/cognitive-services/#overview).
 One can quickly deploy a TTS bot based on this source code.

 ## Deploy Guide
 ### Create a Discord Bot